anthonytedja/redirectV2/README.md

 One of the system's weaknesses is consistency.
 In order to achieve high availability, Cassandra utilizes eventual consistency.
 Cassandra avoids immediate updates.
 Instead, the data across different nodes is eventually made consistent.
 This prevents delays during updates and allows Cassandra to respond immediately to client requests.
 This can be adjusted, however, if the system requires more consistency.
 The consistency level can adjusted accordingly to the system's needs.

+Docker's load balancing is limited in functionality.
+Using a dedicated load balancer such as nginx allows for more flexibility.
+Different load balancing techniques and configurations could be used to better match the system.

 Logging could be better handled.
 Logs can be difficult to retrieve from the system when various components fail.
+Other mechanisms such as log rotation could also be used to better utilize the host system's disk space.

 Components of the system could be better modularized.
 A pipeline could be setup between the various components to separate responsibilities.
 The logging of the system would be a good example to improve, by having the URL server send log statements to a dedicated logger container instead of handling logging itself.